caiks/WBOT02/README.md

 #### Records and representations

 Now let us consider scaled and centered average brightness records and their representations.
 The `Record` class is defined in `dev.h`.
 It represents a rectangular frame of a part or the whole of an image.
-It is defined by horizontal and vertical lengths or scales (fractions of 1) and a centre coordinate (a pair of fractions of 1).
-It consists of a two dimensional array of cells of integral value between 0 (dark) and 255 (light).
+It is defined by horizontal and vertical lengths or scales (real numbers between zero and one) and a centre coordinate (a pair of real numbers between zero and one).
+It consists of a two dimensional array of cells of integral brightness value between 0 (dark) and 255 (light).
 It has persistence methods and a method to convert it to an *event*, i.e. a `HistoryRepa` of *size* 1 of a *substrate* consisting of (i) *variables* for each cell of a given cell *valency*, plus (ii) a scale *variable* of a given scale *valency*.

 `Record` has a constructor that creates a zeroed (black) array of cells.
 Another constructor creates a greyscale array of cells from a rectangular frame within a given image.
 Where an individual cell corresponds to a rectangle of pixels, an average pixel value is calculated.
-The value of the cell is the Hue-Saturation-Value calculation of lightness, i.e. the maximum of the red, green and blue values.
+The value of the cell is the Hue-Saturation-Value calculation of brightness, i.e. the maximum of the red, green and blue values.

 The `valent` method reduces the *valency* of a record by sorting the *values* and calculating quantiles, with special handling of 0 (black) to deal with the case of a frame that overlaps with the boundaries of the given image.
-The `valentFixed` method reduces the *valency* of a record by simply dividing it into regular intervals.
+The `valentFixed` method reduces the *valency* of a record by simply dividing cell brightness into regular intervals.
+A variation of the fixed method, called balanced *valency*, is to calculate the average brightness of the record and then add the difference between the mid point of the brightness (127) and the average brightness to each cell's brightness before dividing it into regular intervals.
+Note that this may reduce the entropy of the record because of possible loss of information at the extremes.

 The `image` method converts the record to an image with each cell generating a square of size `multiplier` pixels in the resultant image.
 The pixels are coloured grey with a lightness that depends on the cell's *value* as a proportion of the *valency*.